improving-minnesota/angular-training/labs/lab-05-uirouter.md

 });
 ```

-- If you haven't already, run `grunt karma:unit` and verify that all of your wonderful tests are passing.
+- If you haven't already, check your `karma` console and verify that all of your wonderful tests are passing.

 ### Add all the things to our views